 In addition to the courses in the parks, golf is available at a number of excellent public courses.
 Inquire at your hotel, for some might have a reciprocal golf club agreement for their guests with one of the local private or semiprivate courses.

 Horseback riding is available at various stables and riding academies.
-Those who would rather watch equines than ride one can go to the harness races at The Meadows Racetrack & Casino, 25 miles south of Pittsburgh in Washington, where live harness racing is held year-round; for more information phone (724) 503-1200 or (877) 824-5050.
+Those who would rather watch equines than ride one can go to the harness races at Hollywood Casino at the Meadows , 25 miles south of Pittsburgh in Washington, where live harness racing is held year-round; for more information phone (724) 503-1200 or (877) 824-5050.
 There is Thoroughbred racing throughout the year at Mountaineer Race Track and Gaming Resort near Chester, W.Va., about an hour from Pittsburgh; phone (800) 804-0468.

 Note: Policies concerning admittance of children to pari-mutuel betting facilities vary.
 Phone for information.

 Among the swimming pools in Allegheny County, those in Boyce, Settler's Cabin and South Park provide waves for those who yearn for the surf.
 The fee for nonresidents is $8; $6 (ages 6–17); $4 (ages 60+); $1 (ages 0-5).
 Swimmers can choose a pool with or without waves.

 Pittsburgh has 78 tennis courts in Schenley, Frick, Highland, McKinley and Mellon parks.
 Within Allegheny County you will find regional tennis courts at West Park and other public parks.
 Courts operate on a first-come, first-served basis.
 Because some require permits, it is a good idea to check with the city or county parks departments first; phone (412) 255-2539 or (412) 350-2455, respectively.